 The Covid-19 pandemic has shown how the Ballard Community have pulled together to help those in need and how Ballard pupils have shown kindness, selflessness and ingenuity.
 They have been fundraising, creating beautiful signs to support the NHS and key workers along with writing letters to the many older, vulnerable people across the UK.

-Every year we run a Spring Lecture Series, where we invite stimulating speakers to talk about their careers and experiences.
-Designed for Year 6 pupils and above, these lectures are open to all.
+We run a regular series of school lectures where we invite stimulating speakers to talk about their careers and experiences.
+Designed for Year 6 pupils and above, these lectures are open to pupils, parents, families and the local community.
+Look out for news of our upcoming 2022 lectures.